 Note: I first wrote and published this post on December 29, 2011, calling it “Make 2012 The Year Of Maximum Enthusiasm.”
-Every year around this time, I see a handful of friends re-sharing it, so this year, I’m republishing it, changing nothing but the number “2012” to “2018.”
-I hope you like it whether you’re reading it for the first time this year, or the seventh.
+Every year around this time, I see a handful of friends re-sharing it, so this year, I’m republishing it, changing nothing but the number “2012” to “2019” and one musical artist name (to keep it more current).
+I hope you like it whether you’re reading it for the first time this year, or the eighth.

 One Saturday morning last October, my friend Greg and I were running down the North Kaibab Trail in the Grand Canyon, close to halfway through 26 miles of trail.
 We had run 4 miles and would run about 4 more to Phantom Ranch, where we could double-fist coffee and Lemmy lemonade at the cantina before climbing 4,400 vertical feet back up the South Rim to finish a hike/run Rim-to-Rim.

 I turned around mid-stride and said,

 Sometimes I get to do awesome things, and I kind of forget how awesome they are.
 Do you?
 I get stressed, caught up in other stuff, and I forget how fortunate I am, how incredible life has turned out to be most days, and some of the special places I’ve gotten to see.
 Most of the time, though, I try to keep a pretty good handle on it—try to remember to turn around and yell to my friend that yes, we are running across the most famous hole on Earth, and that’s pretty special.
 Or, you know, even reminding someone a few months later about something special:

 Kurt Vonnegut, in a 2003 speech to students at the University of Wisconsin, said,

 “I urge you to please notice when you are happy, and exclaim or murmur or think at some point, ‘If this isn’t nice, I don’t know what is.'”